metamorphosis00/CP-Algorithms-and-tricks/README.md

 # CP-Algorithms-and-tricks
-My repository for algorithm implementations and tricks
+My repository for Competitive Programming algorithms and tricks implementations